silvalab logo

 Concordia University

-The Silva Lab is led by Dr. Nárlon C. Boa Sorte Silva, an Assistant Professor in the Department of Health, Kinesiology, and Applied Physiology at Concordia University.
+Our lab is led by Dr. Nárlon C. Boa Sorte Silva, Canada Research Chair (Tier 2) in Applied Physiology of Healthy and Active Aging.
+He is Assistant Professor in the Department of Health, Kinesiology, and Applied Physiology at Concordia University and is Emerging Researcher at the Centre de recherche de l'Institut universitaire de gériatrie de Montréal (CRIUGM).
 Dr. Silva completed postdoctoral training at the Djavad Mowafaghian Centre for Brain Health at the University of British Columbia, and earned his PhD in Kinesiology from Western University, where he conducted research at the Centre for Studies in Family Medicine.
 Originally from Brazil, he received his BSc in Physical Education from Nove de Julho University in São Paulo.
-Dr. Silva's work is driven by a strong interest in brain health research, as well as a commitment to teaching, student mentorship, and community engagement through public outreach and volunteer activities such as talks, webinars, and workshops.
-Outside of academia, he enjoys spending time with his family and dogs, cooking Brazilian food, reading, and running.
+Dr. Silva's work is driven by a passion for understanding factors that influence brain structure and function in the context of healthy and clinical aging.
+He has a strong commitment to inclusive and supportive teaching, student mentorship, and community engagement through public outreach and volunteer activities such as talks, webinars, and workshops.
+Outside academia, he enjoys spending time with his family and dogs, cooking Brazilian food, reading, and running.

 Research

 The Silva Lab aims to advance understanding of how physical activity, exercise, and other lifestyle factors influence brain health in mid- and late-life.
-Its research also focuses on the physiological mechanisms underlying neuroplastic adaptations, the contribution of cardiometabolic disease burden to neurodegeneration, and the development of novel biomarkers for early detection.
+Our research focuses on the physiological mechanisms underlying neuroplastic and myelin adaptations, the contribution of cardiometabolic disease burden to neurodegeneration, and the development of novel biomarkers for early detection.
+The lab is especially interested in understanding how lifestyle factors influence neurodegeneration in individuals from underrepresented backgrounds, who face a greater cumulative burden of environmental stressors such as discrimination, socioeconomic inequality, and educational disparities, and who may consequently be at greater risk of dementia.
+Given that our understanding of neuroprotective factors like exercise in diverse cohorts remains remarkably limited, the Silva Lab is committed to addressing this gap as both a scientific priority and a matter of health equity.

 Neuroprotection

-Identifying factors associated with neurodegeneration and neuroprotection during the aging process.
+Identifying factors associated with neurodegeneration and neuroprotection during the aging process, with a special focus on white matter health and myelin plasticity.

 Data Modelling

-Using novel data modelling techniques to identify high-risk individuals and design targeted interventions.
+Using novel data modelling techniques to identify high-risk individuals and inform the design of targeted interventions.

 Clinical Trials

-Design and implementation of randomized controlled trials and observational studies in healthy and clinical populations.
+Design and implementation of randomized controlled trials and observational studies in underrepresented healthy and clinical populations.

 Selected Publications